asklindbraten/CourseTS2080/Lectures/Lecture6.md

 - You can take advantage of abstract classes to design components and specify some level of standard functionality that must be implemented by derived classes.

+**Interface class:

+- Classes implement interfaces, denoted by Generalization.

+- At a high level, an interface acts as a blueprint for designing classes.

+- An interface can contain only method declarations.

+- Interfaces: implement all the methods in the class that extends the interface.

+- Interfaces support the hiding of information and protect client code.

+- A ----------------- B: Use interface: A uses interface B.

+**Difference - Abstract vs Interface class:

+- Abstract classes are either partially implemented or not implemented at all.

+- By contrast, if you use interfaces, you would need to implement all the methods in the class that extends the interface.

+- An abstract class allows you to create functionality that subclasses can implement or override.

+- You should use an interface if you want a contract on some behaviour or functionality.

+- A class can extend only one abstract class.
+It can take advantage of multiple interfaces.

+**Enumeration:

+- Enumerations are model elements in class diagrams that represent user-defined data types.

+- Enumerations contain sets of named identifiers that represent the values of the enumeration.

+**Datatypes:

+- Datatypes are model elements that define data values.

+- You typically use data types to represent primitive types, such as an integer or string types.

+- As computer systems grow you have to worry more and more about controlling dependencies.

+- If dependencies get out of control, each change to a system has a broad ripple effect as more and more things have to change.

+- The bigger the ripple, the harder it is to change anything.